Nominations for the Holberg Prize

-The Holberg Prize was established by the Norwegian Parliament in 2003 and is awarded annually to a scholar who have made outstanding contributions to research in the arts and humanities, social science, law or theology.
-The prize may be awarded both for work within a particular academic discipline and for work of a cross disciplinary nature.
-The prize winner must have had a decisive influence on international research.
+The Holberg Prize was established by the Norwegian Parliament in 2003 and is awarded annually to a scholar who has made outstanding contributions to research in the arts and humanities, social sciences, law or theology.
+The prize may be awarded both for work within a particular academic discipline and for work of a cross-disciplinary nature.
+The recipient must have had a decisive influence on international research.